VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 applications and provide better products.

-miniStudio is a non-open source commercial software product developed by Feynman Software.
+miniStudio is a non-open source commercial software product developed by FMSoft.
 It provides two versions of Windows and Ubuntu Linux.
 You can visit MiniGUI's official website to download the product for evaluation or trial license.